Investment Banking Interview Questions and Answers: The Definitive Guide

 There isn’t much to say here because the most common questions are listed at the top of this section.

-Interview Question Category 4: Technical Questions and Answers
+Investment Banking Interview Questions Category 4: Technical Questions and Answers

 For this last category, I do not have any magical tips that will get you results in hours instead of weeks or months.

-Put simply, you need to put in the time to study accounting, finance, valuation, and M&A and LBO modeling.
+Put simply, to succeed in investment banking interviews, you need to put in the time to study accounting, finance, valuation, and M&A and LBO modeling.

-If you do not, you will not have a great chance against candidates who have spent months preparing.
+If you don’t, you won’t have a great chance against candidates who are obsessed about becoming an investment banker and have spent months preparing.

-- Equity Value and Enterprise Value – In Text and with a 94-Page Guide
+- Equity Value vs Enterprise Value – comprehensive article and guide

 With limited time, focus on accounting, equity value and enterprise value, and valuation and DCF analysis.
 They are the most common topics, especially in entry-level interviews.

-There are thousands of possible technical questions, so I will list a few representative examples in each of the main categories.
+There are thousands of possible questions to test your technical knowledge, so I will list a few representative examples in each of the main categories.

 I will focus on questions and answers that you probably haven’t seen on other sites and other resources, so most of these are in the “more challenging” range: